 hra0031@login4:~$ singularity shell -w ubuntu.img Singularity: Invoking an interactive shell within container...
 Singularity ubuntu.img:~> cat /etc/lsb-release DISTRIB_ID=Ubuntu DISTRIB_RELEASE=16.04 DISTRIB_CODENAME=xenial DISTRIB_DESCRIPTION="Ubuntu 16.04.3 LTS"

 A command can be run inside the container (without an interactive shell) by invoking the

 hra0031@login4:~$ singularity exec ubuntu.img cat /etc/lsb-release DISTRIB_ID=Ubuntu DISTRIB_RELEASE=16.04 DISTRIB_CODENAME=xenial DISTRIB_DESCRIPTION="Ubuntu 16.04.3 LTS"

 A singularity image can contain a runscript.
 This script is executed inside the container after the

 singularity run command is used.
 The runscript is mostly used to run an application for which the container is built.
 In the following example, it is the

 hra0031@login4:~$ singularity run ubuntu.img ___________________ < Are you a turtle? > ------------------- \ ^__^ \ (oo)\_______ (__)\ )\/\ ||----w | || ||

 Accessing /HOME and /SCRATCH Within Container¶

-User home directory is mounted inside the container automatically.
-If you need access to /SCRATCH storage for your computation, this must be mounted by
+A user home directory is mounted inside the container automatically.
+If you need access to the /SCRATCH storage for your computation, this must be mounted by the